Soccer-Subs inspire Nice to thrilling comeback win against Lyon | Sports-Games

 Atal reduced the arrears after the hosts had fallen 2-0 behind following goals by Karl Toko Ekambi and Houssem Aouar, before earning a penalty converted by Andy Delort for the equaliser and Guessand netted the winner two minutes into stoppage time.
 Lyon had the game firmly in their grasp for more than an hour before losing control in a thrilling finale with Tino Kadewere picking up a straight red card five minutes from time.

-Christophe Galtier's Nice moved up to second with 19 points from 10 games, eight behind leaders Paris St Germain who travel to bitter rivals Olympique Marseille later on Sunday.
+Christophe Galtier's Nice are third with 19 points from 10 games, eight behind leaders Paris St Germain who travel to bitter rivals Olympique Marseille later on Sunday and two behind RC Lens who thrashed Metz 4-1.
 Lyon are seventh on 16 points from 11 matches.

 "I don't know what happened.
 We just blew a fuse.
 It's not the first time and it needs to change," said Lyon defender Leo Dubois.
 The visitors started well before losing their composure.